Christopher William Roberson

 - Born August 23, 1979 in Oakland, CA USA

-Roberson only stole 16 of 28 in 2004 for the Clearwater Threshers while hitting .307/.371/.473.
+Roberson was only successful on 16 of 28 stolen base attempts in 2004 for the Clearwater Threshers while hitting .307/.371/.473.
 He made the Florida State League All-Star team as a utility outfielder.
 He fractured his left leg in July and missed the rest of the year.
-In '05, Chris continued to advance one level per year and hit .311/.365/.465 with 34 steals in 48 tries for the Reading Phillies.
+In 2005, Chris continued to advance one level per year and hit .311/.365/.465 with 34 steals in 48 tries for the Reading Phillies.
 He hit 15 homers and scored 90 runs, but struck out 112 times.
 His 320 putouts led Eastern League outfielders and he paced the EL in runs (90), at-bats (553) and hits (172).
 He was third in the EL in average behind Randy Ruiz and Mike Jacobs and made the league All-Star team.
 He was named the EL Rookie of the Year.

-Roberson's father Rick played 7 seasons in the NBA.
+Roberson's father Rick Roberson played 7 seasons in the NBA.

 Primary sources: 2002-2006 Baseball Almanacs